Sampreeth98/Big_Data_Project/README.md

 2. Navigate to the `code/` directory.
 3. Execute the main script or run specific modules according to your requirements.
 Detailed instructions can be found in the `code/README.md` file.

+## Data
+The data used in this project includes:
+- [Waterpoint Data](data/waterpoints.csv): Description of waterpoint data.

 ## Contributing
 Contributions to this project are welcome!
 If you would like to contribute, please follow these steps:
 1. Fork the repository.